 Paul designed and built a creative Pirate Ship playground, using 100% recycled plastic lumber, which is safer for the kids, Cam noted.
 "It's huge.
 It's 44 feet long, and has a couple of decks and slides and walkways.
 The kids just have a ball on there."

 Another project was even larger.
-They built a 6,900 square foot indoor recreational building in 2005, complete with large pool, spa, fitness room, game room, and meeting room.
+They built a 6,900 square foot indoor recreational building in 2005, complete with large indoor pool, spa, and fitness room.

 They continue to add amenities to the campground every year.